Sidefire: A Million Requests in Fifteen Minutes

 Then we pushed to staging.

-Integration testing is the bottleneck.
-Unit tests per-agent were comprehensive.
-But the integration surface - how components interact at runtime - was barely tested.
-AI agents are excellent at testing their own code.
-They’re terrible at anticipating how their code interacts with someone else’s.
+Integration testing is the real bottleneck.
+Each agent wrote thorough unit tests for its own code.
+The integration surface - how components interact at runtime - was barely tested.
+Agents are excellent at testing what they built.
+They are poor at anticipating how their output interacts with someone else’s.

 The human has to be the architect.
 Claude Opus as architect worked for high-level decisions.
-It didn’t work for the unglamorous detail work: “what happens when the WebSocket reconnects while a selector is mid-update?”
+It did not work for unglamorous detail work: “what happens when the WebSocket reconnects while a selector is mid-update?”
+That question requires holding the whole system in view.
+No parallel agent had that view.

 Why It Mattered

-Every methodology we use now - the spec-driven approach, the single-agent-per-session model, the emphasis on CI/CD feedback loops - was born from Sidefire v2’s failure.
+The failure was the education.
+Every methodology in use now - the spec-driven approach, single-agent-per-session, the emphasis on CI/CD feedback loops, the linearized prompt chain - was born from three days of Sidefire v2 chaos.

 The Throughline